-My middle daughter is so picky that she started her own blog on the things that she likes.
+My middle daughter is so picky that she started her own blog on the things she likes.
 Getting her a book she likes for me is an education in getting reluctant readers to engage.
 Tonight at dinner she asked me to blog on her blog to drive traffic to it.
 Smart kid.
-I told her that she needs to put up 4 posts first so that readers will know what her blog is about.
-This is her second post but I changed the book descriptions.
-If you want her opinion on why she likes these books, please read her post at Picky Kid Pix.
-(She’d be delighted with some traffic and she doesn’t mince words!).
-Read more…
+I told her that she needs to put up 4 posts so that readers will know what her blog is about first.
+This is her second post but I changed the words to give you my opinion of why she likes the books since we have been reading partners all year.

-Oh, how the year flies by.
-My favorite parenting quote from a Mom Friend: the days are long but the years are short.
-I know that I should have posted this around the first of the year, even New Year’s Eve but I am not that together.
-But as I look back on the year and think about all the books my kids and I read together, it brings back warm, fuzzy memories of snuggling, laughing, and just enjoying a shared experience that loving the same book brings.
+As I look back on the year and think about all the books my kids and I read together, it brings back warm, fuzzy memories of snuggling, laughing, and just enjoying a shared experience that loving the same book brings.
 So I asked my kids to each give me their three favorite books from last year and then I added a few more of my own, though I have to say that I loved their picks as much as they did.
 I hope you enjoy these books, should you need book recs, as much as we did!

 It is a rare occasion when my husband raves about a picture book.
 He’s read his fair share of picture books to our three children but bedtime stories is my favorite time of the day, not his.
 And while he will read a book over and over again, there aren’t too many picture books in our house that he is excited to re-read.